wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 `<metricName> <metricValue> [<timestamp>] source=<source> [pointTags]`

-Fields are space separated and each line is terminated with the newline character (\\n or ASCII hex 0A).
+Fields must be space separated and each line must be terminated with the newline character (\\n or ASCII hex 0A).

 ## Wavefront Data Format Fields